Babur02/Insta-Style-WebApp/readme.md

 The app will be accessible at http://localhost:3000.

 ## Deployment
 The application is deployed on AWS.
-Check it out live here.
+Check it out live [here].